MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/hostobject.md

   * There is a keyboard API, and you want to call the `keyboardObject.showKeyboard` function from the web side.

-  * JavaScript is sandboxed, limiting its ability on the native side.
-For example, if you need to access a file on the native side, you must use the native file system.
-If you have a native object that's exposed to JavaScript via `AddHostObjectToScript`, you can use the object to manipulate files on the native file system.
+  * Accessing the file system, not just the webpage sandbox, via JavaScript.
+JavaScript is sandboxed, which prevents it from directly accessing the file system.
+By using `AddHostObjectToScript` to create a native object that's exposed to JavaScript, you can use the host object to manipulate files on the file system, not just in the webpage sandbox.

 This article uses the [Win32 sample app](https://github.com/MicrosoftEdge/WebView2Samples/tree/main/SampleApps/WebView2APISample) to demonstrate some practical applications of `AddHostObjectToScript`.